OliverWisn/data_visualization/README.md

 # Data Visualizations

 ## Motivation:
-I make this data visualizations because I study Data Science.
-I would like to walk through the Python Standard Library + matplotlib and plotly.
+I made this data visualizations because I study Data Science.
+I wanted to walk through the Python Standard Library + matplotlib and plotly.

 ## Rights:
-This data visualizations are made on the basis of the book "Python Crash Course - A Hands-On, Project-Based Introduction to Programming" by Eric Matthes.
+This data visualizations was made on the basis of the book "Python Crash Course - A Hands-On, Project-Based Introduction to Programming" by Eric Matthes.
 The autor of the book give me the right, I quote, "to share the code you wrote for the exercises in the book to show people